Repair and Reconditioned Wheels Services

 Repairing a bent wheel is a common practice, but not all bent wheels are repairable.
 The main factors are the location of the bend and how badly bent the wheel is.
 Small bends on the backside of the wheel are typically easy repairs.
 Bends on the front side (styled side) of the wheel are much more difficult as the design of the wheel may interfere with repair processes.
-If a bend is severe it may cause the wheel to be bent from the center, these types of bends are non-repairable and a replacement would need to be purchased.
+If a bend is severe it may cause the wheel to be bent from the center, these types of bends are non-repairable and a rim replacement is needed.

 Leaks or cracks are a little more difficult to discern, so the rim must be inspected carefully.
 Cracks are common on the backside of the wheel and will often start at the outer lip.
 If the crack is small enough, the wheel may be repaired to prevent it from leaking.
 If there is a large crack in the wheel, the chances of repairing the damage are slim to none.
 Any crack past the safety bead will not be repaired, at least by us!
 Cracks or holes in the barrel are also deemed non-repairable in addition to cracks on the front of the wheel including spokes.
 Some steel wheels are known to leak from the area of the barrel that has been welded to attach the center.
 These wheels are not repairable and must be replaced.

 At 1-800EveryRim OEM Wheels we offer chroming, polishing, machining, painting, color changes, and wheel repair service on a limited basis.
 We offer to pick up and deliver in the greater Los Angeles area on sets of 4 but on anything less than 4, the wheel(s) must be shipped to us.
 If you do not have an expert wheel repair or wheel reconditioning company near you, then ship it to us to have it done right!
 In the event you need a replacement rim, we offer reconditioned wheels as well as used rims and new take-offs in both steel and alloy.
-For all of your factory original rim and wheel needs call 1-800EveryRim (1-800-383-7974), text pictures to 951-RimText (951-746-8398), or log on to EveryRim.com to view our large inventory of stock OEM replacement wheels shipped from here in the Southern California/Los Angeles area!
+For all of your factory rim and wheel needs call 1-800EveryRim (1-800-383-7974), text pictures to 951-RimText (951-746-8398), or log on to EveryRim.com, one of the best places to buy wheels online, to view our large inventory of factory original wheels shipped from here in the Southern California/Los Angeles area!